Softening leather - Soft leather

 Stacking - Stacker - Stacking machine

 Stacking also makes leather softer by softening the leather fibres.
 A stacker (stacking machine) has two plates with knobs and opposite recesses.
 Constant vibration ensures the leather is punctually pressed into the recesses by the knobs causing the fibre to stretch.
 This method stretches and softens the leather so that the total surface of the hide increases.
 Stacking also reinforces the grain pattern and reduces looseness.
+A correct moiture content in the leather is important to avoid damages to the leather structure when too dry staking.

 The stacking machine softens the leather.